Brooks leads Washington against USC - WTOP News

 Seattle; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Washington plays the USC Trojans after Keion Brooks Jr. scored 32 points in Washington’s 94-77 win against the UCLA Bruins.
+BOTTOM LINE: Washington hosts the USC Trojans after Keion Brooks Jr. scored 32 points in Washington’s 94-77 victory over the UCLA Bruins.

-The Huskies are 11-5 in home games.
-Washington is ninth in the Pac-12 with 7.7 offensive rebounds per game led by Franck Kepnang averaging 2.1.
+The Huskies have gone 11-5 at home.
+Washington is 7-5 when it turns the ball over less than its opponents and averages 11.3 turnovers per game.

-The Trojans are 5-12 in conference matchups.
-USC has a 7-9 record in games decided by 10 points or more.
+The Trojans have gone 5-12 against Pac-12 opponents.
+USC has a 7-9 record in games decided by 10 or more points.

-Washington’s average of 7.9 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 8.6 per game USC allows.
-USC averages 74.1 points per game, 3.1 fewer than the 77.2 Washington allows to opponents.
+Washington scores 81.2 points, 6.4 more per game than the 74.8 USC gives up.
+USC has shot at a 44.8% rate from the field this season, 0.9 percentage points higher than the 43.9% shooting opponents of Washington have averaged.

-The Huskies and Trojans square off Saturday for the first time in Pac-12 play this season.
+The Huskies and Trojans face off Saturday for the first time in Pac-12 play this season.

-TOP PERFORMERS: Sahvir Wheeler is averaging 14.4 points and 6.1 assists for the Huskies.
+TOP PERFORMERS: Moses Wood is shooting 38.3% from beyond the arc with 2.4 made 3-pointers per game for the Huskies, while averaging 11.9 points.
+Brooks is shooting 51.7% and averaging 23.6 points over the past 10 games for Washington.

-Boogie Ellis is shooting 42.5% and averaging 16.5 points for the Trojans.
+DJ Rodman is averaging 7.8 points for the Trojans.
+Boogie Ellis is averaging 11.6 points over the last 10 games for USC.

 LAST 10 GAMES: Huskies: 5-5, averaging 83.1 points, 35.1 rebounds, 16.5 assists, 6.3 steals and 3.1 blocks per game while shooting 48.8% from the field.
 Their opponents have averaged 79.8 points per game.